MQTT Security Fundamentals: Securing MQTT Systems

-Load balancers typically don’t add much additional security but they are very useful to prevent overload of downstream systems and distribute the traffic to multiple MQTT brokers.
-Most load balancers are also able to throttle traffic if the traffic is unusually high and you need to slow down MQTT clients in order to prevent overloading of MQTT brokers.
+Load balancers usually don’t add much additional security but are very useful to prevent overloading downstream systems by distributing traffic to multiple MQTT brokers.Typically, load balancers are also able to throttle traffic if the traffic is unusually high and you need to slow down MQTT clients to prevent overloading MQTT brokers.

 Keep libraries and software updated